chirag-sharma72/Beginner-Python/Variables and Data Types.md

 ```python
 a = True
 ```
-> There's a great difference between `a = 10` and `a = "10"`.
+> **There's a great difference between `a = 10` and `a = "10"`.
 While the former is an integer, the latter is a string.
-Mathematical operations can't be performed on a string.
+Mathematical operations can't be performed on a string.**

-If ypu recall our first program, to print a string, we wrote the folowing code.
+If you recall our first program, to print a string, we wrote the following code.

 ```python
 print("Hello World!")